barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 The existing payment systems' fundamental shortcoming is that of trust.
 In the digital payment space, trust can only be effectively established on a bilateral basis.
 This is how nostro/vostro accounts came about.
 If that is not enough, then a "neutral", trusted third party is needed for additional guarantees and oversight.
-This trusted third party is usually [de jure][51], enshrined in law or international agreements.
+This third party is usually [de jure][51], enshrined in law or international agreements.
 However, this is not very different from person-to-person transactions.
 A problem of the small scale has been replicated on a larger one.